If you are a lover of animals you will love this fact-based article on the most majestic animal in the world, the Lion.

 Hunting of these lions within our borders is illegal.
 However, hunters find loopholes.
 Individuals commercially hunt these majestic animals in their natural habitat or speed breed them in captivity only to become victims of the Canned Hunting arena.

 Due to these circumstances, less than two dozen White Lions are roaming free in their natural habitat.
 There are hundreds more living in captivity.

-Reputable organizations are working hard to free and preserve the White Lion from their captives.
-These wonderful people who have a heart for the White Lion work with organizations to restore the number, the health, and the prosperity of the White Lion’s natural kingdom.
+Reputable organizations are working hard to free and preserve the White Lion from its captives.
+These wonderful people who have a heart for the White Lion work with organizations to restore the number, health, and prosperity of the White Lion’s natural kingdom.
 Steps are being taken to,

 - Upgrade protective systems around the natural habitat of the White Lion